abtris/dockeradvent.com/_posts/2015-12-02-day-two-open-container-ecosystem.md

 Some of them are cool and I make some posts about them, some can be split into more categories.

-Tomorrow we introduce how install docker and start our first container.
+Next, I will write about how install docker and start our first container.

-Regards,
+Regards,<br>
 Ladislav